arkivm/UseLATEX/README.md

 hasn't yet happened mostly out of laziness.
 Keep bugging me to show interest in moving UseLATEX.cmake.
 (See the author contact information at the top of [UseLATEX.cmake](UseLATEX.cmake).)

+## Inkscape support

+By default, `convert` from ImageMagick is used to convert svg to pdf, which ruins the quality.
+If you need to convert using `inkscape` instead, you can use this cmake file.
+By default, it passes `-D -A` flags to inkscape which converts the drawing area (`-D`) of the svg into PDF (`-A image.pdf`).
+If you need to export it differently, modify the flags in the [UseLATEX.cmake](UseLATEX.cmake) file (seach for `inkscape`).

+## TODO
+* Add support for gnuplot